AdamTheisen/ARM-Climatologies/README.md

 ## Results
 ### North Slope of Alaska
 The NSA monthly temperatures (Fig. 1) show a notable period from 2014-2019 where the average temperatures over the winter were higher as compared to the data from 2005-2013.
 This signature is also present in the NOAA Climate Reference Network (CRN) data (Fig. 2), aquired through ARM as well (NOOA Climate Reference Network).
+It both datasets, here was a significant decrease in the monthly averages during the 2019-2020 winter.
+In Figures 1 and 2, the larger black dot indicate months where there were less than 25 days worth of data used to produce that average and as such likely has some bias.
+Data for these periods can be found in the [results](https://github.com/AdamTheisen/ARM-Climatologies/tree/main/results) area of this repository.

 ![NSA Monthly Average Temperatures](https://github.com/AdamTheisen/ARM-Climatologies/blob/main/images/nsametC1.b1_temp_mean_M.png)
 Figure 1.
 Monthly average temperatures for the NSA site.

 ![NOOA CRN Monthly Average Temperatures](https://github.com/AdamTheisen/ARM-Climatologies/blob/main/images/nsa60noaacrnX1.b1_temperature_M.png)
-Figure 1.
+Figure 2.
 Monthly average temperatures for the NOAA CRN site.
+Note, it is a slightly different time range from Figure 1.

 ## References
 Andrews, E., Ogren, J. A., Bonasoni, P., Marinoni, A., Cuevas, E., Rodríguez, S., ... & Sheridan, P. (2011).
 Climatology of aerosol radiative properties in the free troposphere.
 Atmospheric Research, 102(4), 365-393.